Iterative, Small-Signal L2 Stability Analysis of Nonlinear Constrained Systems: Main Results

 \section{Main Results}

-Gain is typically established using \ac{HJ} inequalities, like those found in \citep[Thm\;2]{van19922}, but these theorems typically apply over $\R^n$ We will show that small-signal finite-gain $\Ls_2$ stability can be ensured similarly if the state remains in a neighborhood of the origin for all $t\geq 0$.

-We formulate the search for a \ac{CPA} function $V$ establishing such an \ac{HJ} inequality to ensure small-signal finite-gain $\Ls_2$ stability of constrained nonlinear systems.
-Exploiting the structure of \ac{CPA} functions, we put Lyapunov-like properties on a shell inside a triangulation to find a positive-invariant set.
+Gain is typically established using \ac{HJ} inequalities, like those found in \citep[Thm\;2]{van19922}, but these theorems typically apply over $\R^n$.
+Small-signal finite-gain $\Ls_2$ stability can be ensured similarly if the state remains in a neighborhood of the origin for all $t\geq 0$.
+We formulate the search for a \ac{CPA} function establishing such an \ac{HJ} inequality to ensure small-signal finite-gain $\Ls_2$ stability of constrained nonlinear systems.
+Exploiting the structure of \ac{CPA} functions, we put Lyapunov-like properties on a shell inside a triangulation to find a robust barrier function and the corresponding positive-invariant set.
 This works much like a control barrier function that ensures states remain in a feasible region, but is robust to bounded input disturbances and does not impose convergence to an equilibrium.
 Moreover, we characterize the set of inputs for which the small-gain properties hold.
 The theorems in this section formulate this search.
-The first one seeks a \ac{CPA} storage function $V$ to verify \eqref{eq:HJineq} on a bounded set.
+The first one seeks a \ac{CPA} storage function $V$ to an \ac{HJ} inequality related to $\mathcal{L}_2$-gain.